HomeOnMars/pyCSL2HMapGen/README.md

 ## How to: import real-world height map for Cities: Skylines 2 Map Editor (beta)
 You can just visit https://terraining.ateliernonta.com/ and use their website's tool to download the height map.

-However, if you
-1) prefer not to signing up for mapbox (required for the above website's height-map download function), and
-2) know how to run pythong script, then you can use this script to do (more-or-less) the same, by following the following steps.
+However, if you 1) prefer not to signing up for mapbox (required for the above website's height-map download function), and 2) know how to run pythong script, then you can use this script to do more-or-less the same by following the following steps:

 Use pip or Anaconda (or whatever) to install the required dependencies:
     python (>=3.10), numpy, scipy, gdal, pypng